-- Save water and related energy costs by providing a forecast of the optimal water needs by exploiting both Earth Observation (EO) and on-ground sensor data, avoiding extra costs due to over-irrigation and yield reduction due to under-irrigation.
+- Save water and related energy costs by providing a forecast of the optimal water needs by exploiting both EO and on-ground sensors data, avoiding extra costs due to overirrigation and yield reduction due to underirrigation.

 - Monitor the crop health by using EO-derived vegetational indexes to prevent the onset of diseases and/or lacking of nutrients.

-- Revamping of the irrigation system to allow its remote and automatic control.
+- Revamping of the irrigation system to allow its automation and remote control.

 Users and their needs